suchindrac/hide_pane_mac/README.md

 # hide_pane_mac

+* Summary

-Absolutely new to iOS coding.
-Just my first attempt to create an app that draws a movable transparent pane on the desktop
+My first attempt to create an app that draws a movable transparent pane on the desktop

-This is still work in progress
+* Functionality

+The following functionality is available:

+** Increase/reduce the width of the hole using "f" or "t" ** Increase/reduce the height of the hole using "b" or "s" ** Increase/reduce the alpha of surrounding area using
+    "i" or "d"
+** Move the hole using arrow keys
+** Invert colors of the desktop using "n"